Bukharan Jews: Language

-History
+History and Origins

-According to legend, Bukharan Jews are exiles from the tribes of Naphtali and Issachar during the Assyrian captivity, basing this assumption on a reading of "Habor" at II Kings 17:6 as a reference to Bukhara.
-However, modern day scholarship associate this telling with European myths, where stories about the "Ten Lost Tribes" had been propagated in Europe.
+One legend has it that Bukharan Jews are the descendants of exiles who were members of the tribes of Naphtali and Issachar during the Assyrian captivity, basing this assumption on a reading of "Habor" at II Kings 17:6 as a reference to Bukhara.
+However, modern day scholarship associate this legend with myths about the "Ten Lost Tribes", which were propagated in Europe.

-Historians trace their establishment in the region to the period following the conquest of Babylonia by Cyrus the Great, when it became part of the Persian Empire.
-Cyrus granted all Jews citizenship and permitted them to return to the province of Judah, however a significant number chose to remain in Mesopotamia and later dispersed throughout the Persian Empire.
-According to some scholars, Jews may have settled in Central Asia as early as the sixth century, though it is certain that by the eighth to ninth centuries they lived in Central Asian cities such as Balkh, Khwarezm, and Merv.
-During this time, until approximately the sixteenth century, Bukharan Jews formed a culturally and religiously cohesive group with the Jews of Iran and Afghanistan.
+When Central Asia was part of the Persian Empire, following the conquest of Babylonia by Cyrus the Great, Cyrus granted all of the Jews citizenship and he also permitted them to return to the province of Judah, however, a significant number of them chose to remain in Mesopotamia and later, they dispersed themselves throughout the Persian Empire.
+According to some scholars, Jews may have settled in Central Asia as early as the sixth century, though it is certain that by the eighth to ninth centuries, they lived in Central Asian cities such as Balkh, Khwarezm, and Merv.
+During this time, until approximately the 16th century, Bukharan Jews formed a culturally and religiously cohesive group with the Jews of Iran and Afghanistan.

-The first primary written account of Jews in Central Asia dates back to the beginning of the 4th century CE.
+The first primary written account of the history of the Jews in Central Asia dates back to the beginning of the 4th century CE.
 It is recalled in the Talmud by Rabbi Shmuel bar Bisna, a member of the Talmudic academy in Pumbeditha, who traveled to Margiana (present-day Merv in Turkmenistan).
 The presence of Jewish communities in Merv is also proven by Jewish writings on ossuaries from the 5th and 6th centuries, which were uncovered between 1954 and 1956.

-Under the Kara-Khanid Khanate

 In the 12th century, Benjamin of Tudela, a Jewish traveler from Spain, wrote of the populous Jewish community in Samarkand and claimed that there were about 50,000 "Israelites" in that city, among them "very wise and rich men".

-Under the rule of Tamerlane
+While the number is believed to have been exaggerated, it does point to a Jewish thriving community during that time.

 In the 14th century, in the Timurid Empire ruled by Tamerlane, Jewish weavers and dyers contributed greatly to his effort to rebuild Central Asia following Genghis Khan and the Mongol invasions.
+Timur brought a number of Jewish silk-weaver families from Sabzevar, Shiraz, and Baghdad to Bukhara.
 In the centuries following Timur's demise, Jews came to dominate the region's textile and dye industry.

+During the 16th century, the Jewish community that lived in the region was relatively small and scattered, numbering several thousand.
+In the 17th, 18th, and 19th century, there were migrations of Jews from various parts of the Middle East (via the Silk Road) who came for business, trade, or fleeing persecution from Iraq, Iran, Yemen, Syria, and Turkey, where the Jewish community grew exponentially.